-- The boost pressure sensor A is clogged or contaminated with dirt and debris.
+- The boost pressure sensor is clogged or contaminated with dirt and debris.

-- The turbo boost pressure sensor A is damaged and responding relatively slower to changing pressure.
+- The turbo boost pressure sensor is damaged and responding relatively slower to changing pressure.

-When the P0236 code is triggered, the PCM reacts by entering into a failure mode engine management as it ignores the real manifold pressure reading and assumes another reading limiting the engine capability.
+When the P0236 code is triggered, the PCM reacts by entering into an engine management failure mode, as it ignores the real manifold pressure reading and assumes another reading, limiting the engine capability.
 Here are some of the symptoms you might face:

 - Check engine light activates